dangoslen/changelog-enforcer/README.md

 ### Usage
 To use, follow the typical GitHub Action `uses` syntax.

 Requires the common [Checkout Action](https://github.com/marketplace/actions/checkout) as shown below.
 The enforcement of change is done all using local `git` commands and requires the repository be checked out.
+You can also view [other workflow examples](./example-workflows/) that uses various properties of this action.

 ```yaml
 name: "Pull Request Workflow"